-I’ve been talking a lot lately about professional equine photography and there’s a reason.
-I’ve partnered with my friend Megan Stapely again to write this week’s post on WHY you should be using professional photography if you are serious about building your equine sale, breeding or training business.
+I’ve been talking a lot lately about professional equine photography, and there’s a reason.
+I’ve partnered with my friend Megan Smits again to write this week’s post on WHY you should be using professional photography if you are serious about building your equine sale, breeding, or training business.

-Here’s the secret: People make snap judgements based on how things appear, so make all visuals used sing your praises.
+Here’s the secret: People make snap judgments based on how things appear, so make all visuals used sing your praises.

 Want more money from that sale horse?
 Need more impressions on your sale ad?
 Then use a professional photo.

 Data proves that the higher quality and more professional looking photo used, the more money that sale will generate by generating a higher perceived value of that horse.
 If investing in a $100-300 shoot means you receive an extra $1000 on the asking price, the session just paid for itself and then some.

 All of the above shots were taken and posted within the same week; the horses are all in the same price range, size, age, and breed.